Another Lonely Song

 "Another Lonely Song" is a song recorded by American country music artist Tammy Wynette, who co-wrote the song with Billy Sherrill and Norro Wilson.
-It was released in December 1973 as the second single and title track from the album Another Lomely Song.
+It was released in December 1973 as the second single and title track from the album Another Lonely Song.
 The song was Wynette's fourteenth number-one solo hit on the country chart.
-The single stayed at number one for a two weeks and spent a total of twelve weeks on the chart.
+The single stayed at number one for two weeks and spent a total of twelve weeks on the chart.

 Chart performance

 Cover versions

 Andy Williams released a version of the song in 1974 that reached #29 on the adult contemporary chart.